saurabhmittal16/ExyServer/README.md

 ~~3) The attributes are named same as the type of the survey-~~

 1) A field named response defined for 4 different types of responses.

+## To-Do -
+1) Add category, approval logic and result policy to survey model.
+2) Add Albums to admin profile.
+3) Validate start is before end when adding survey.